simonkoennecke/zzZwitscherwecker/docs/data_src.md

 ### Create an XML Database

-For this project, we used an application called ‘BaseX’.
+For this part, we used an application called ‘BaseX’.

 #### Query Data